Find a Community

 4. Invest in good soil: Inexperienced gardeners may underestimate the role soil plays in a thriving sensory garden.
 A garden center is usually the best place for advice on local soil conditions.
 Call one near you to find out what you need.
 If your sensory garden will be planted in the ground versus in containers, call your county extension offices to inquire about soil testing.
 They will ensure you are planting in good dirt or offer suggestions for amending the soil.

-5. Purchase plants safely: If you are trying to avoid crowds because of coronavirus concerns, find a local greenhouse or garden center that offers curbside pickup.
+5. Purchase plants safely: If you are trying to avoid crowds or new places to reduce overstimulation or confusion, find a local greenhouse or garden center that offers curbside pickup.
 You may also be able to have the plants shipped directly to your doorstep from an online nursery.

 6. Read plant markers: A marker with directions is typically included with each plant.
 Make sure you save and follow the directions for each type of plant.
 It can help you and the senior determine how often to water and fertilize.